 Certifiable: Finding a Qualified Buyer in California

-When it comes to regulation and protecting the rights and health of their citizens, the State of California is one of the strictest in the nation.
+The State of California is one of the strictest in regulating and protecting the rights and health of its citizens.
 The state is also strict on environmental and labor laws.
-All of this regulation is great for the protection of residents.
-However, it does make finding a qualified buyer for certain businesses in California challenging.
+All of these regulations are great for protecting residents.
+However, they do make finding a qualified buyer for certain businesses in California a challenging task.

-The reason is that for a person to be a qualified buyer, they not only need to have enough money or financing, but in some cases, they need special licensing and permits as well.
-This means, for example, that while anyone can buy an HVAC business, to do business at all, the buyer must not only have a general contractor’s license, but they also need to meet specific qualifications or they need to have hired someone who has them.
+The reason is that for a person to be a qualified buyer, they not only need to have sufficient funds or financing, but in some cases, they also require special licensing and permits.
+This means, for example, that while anyone can buy an HVAC business, the buyer must not only have a general contractor’s license but also meet specific qualifications or hire someone who has them.

 Let’s take a quick look at a few examples.